weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ### Key features

-- Each tenant has a dedicated, high-performance vector index.  providing query speeds as if the tenant was the only user on the cluster.
+- Each tenant has a dedicated, high-performance vector index.
+Dedicated indexes mean faster query speeds.  as if the tenant was the only user on the cluster.
 - Each tenant's data is isolated on a dedicated shard.
 This means deletes are fast and do not affect other tenants.
 - To scale out, add a new node to your cluster.
 Weaviate automatically schedules new tenants on the node with the least resource usage.